 The projects have been designed to run on *iOS devices (iPads 2 and above), iPad Minis, iPad Airs and iPad Pros).
-However the projects can be adapted to be used with Android devices.
-Samsung and Acer tablets operating with 1.3GHz quad core processors and above are recommend.
+However, the projects can be adapted to be used with Android devices.
+Samsung and Acer tablets operating with 1.3GHz quad-core processors and above are recommended.
 The minimum version of the operating system we recommend is 4.0.1

 Budget Android tablets are not recommended as functionality, sound and image quality can be of a poor standard.
 These might include the Hudl or the Lenovo tablets and other budget tablets.

 There are a core number of apps which are required for the projects.
 Many of the apps are free or are available online.
 Once you’ve joined Mr Andrews Online, in the Teachers’ Area, you’ll have access to App Guide, which includes a list of apps and online tools and a guide on how to use each app.
 It is recommended that your IT technician sets up your devices prior to starting the projects and that they are tested first.